stevepolitodesign/rails-authentication-from-scratch/README.md

 > **What's Going On Here?**
 >
 > - The `login` method now returns the `active_session`.
 This will be used later when calling `SessionsController#create`.
-> - The `forget` method simply deletes the `cookie`.
+> - The `forget` method has been renamed to `forget_active_session` and no longer takes any arguments.
+This method simply deletes the `cookie`.
 We don't need to call `active_session.regenerate_remember_token` since the `active_session` will be deleted, and therefor cannot be referenced again.
 > - The `remember` method now accepts an `active_session` and not a `user`.
 We do not need to call `active_session.regenerate_remember_token` since a new `active_session` record will be created each time a user logs in.
 Note that we now save `active_session.remember_token` to the cookie.
 > - The `current_user` method now finds the `active_session` record if the `remember_token` is present and returns the user via the [safe navigation operator](https://ruby-doc.org/core-2.6/doc/syntax/calling_methods_rdoc.html#label-Safe+navigation+operator).

-5. Refactor the Sessions Controller.
+6. Refactor the Sessions Controller.

 ```ruby
 # app/controllers/sessions_controller.rb